I-Am-Dench/nimbus-launcher/README.md

 |-- nimbus-launcher.exe
 ```

 The executable is NOT signed.
 Your operating system may prompt you, letting you know that the application is blocked.
-If you are not comfortable overriding the block, you will need to [Build or Run](#building-or-running-from-source) the application from source.
+If you are not comfortable overriding the block, you will need to [build or run](#building-or-running-from-source) the application from source.

 Running the executable will generate a settings folder in your current working directory.
 Make sure to bring this folder with you if you move the launcher to another location.

-Since [Startup](#startup) functionality has not been implemented for Mac, the only available releases are for Windows and Linux.
+Since [startup](#startup) functionality has not been implemented for Mac, the only available releases are for Windows and Linux.
 Building and/or running the launcher from source, however, will still work as normal but with the missing functionality.

 ## Setup

+### Client Files

 While not required, it is recommended that all of your client files are within a folder called `client`.
 This fixes an issue where the client will fail to reload the `boot.cfg` file if you logout/return to the login screen.
 It should look something like this: